‘CQ BR’ – It’s “Bug Roundup” Weekend!

 No proton events were observed at geosynchronous orbit.

-The greater than 2 MeV electron flux at geosynchronous orbit reached high levels on 02-04 Apr and at moderate levels on 05-08 Apr.
-The largest flux of the period was 2,150 pfu observed at 02/1915 UTC.
+The greater than 2 MeV electron flux at geosynchronous orbit reached very high levels on 9-11 May and high levels were obseverd throughout the remainder of the period.

-Solar activity is expected to be at very low levels throughout the forecast period.
+Solar activity is expected to persist at very low levels throughout the outlook period.

 No proton events are expected at geosynchronous orbit.